OXIDprojects/oxid-console/README.md

 ### Solution

-oxModuleStateFixer which is an extension of oxModuleInstaller has method `fix()` which will fix all the states.
+`oxModuleStateFixer` which is an extension of oxModuleInstaller has method `fix()` which will fix all the states.

-We have provided you with `fix:states` command to work with oxModuleStateFixer.
-Type in `php oxid fix:states --help` for more information.
+We have provided you with `module:states` command to work with `oxModuleStateFixer`.
+Type in `vendor/bin/oxid module:states --help` for more information.

-## Credits

-This project was inspired by [Symfony/Console](https://github.com/symfony/Console) component.